AcnodeLabs/AlgeSDK/README.md

 ## Give it a �Push� !!

-You can push and pull messages from the PEG�s, pushP is used for parameters of type POINTER; After all the file name is a const char*, Also $ is a helper define that means ((void*)(char*)) cast.
+You can push and pull messages from the PEGs, pushP is used for parameters of type POINTER; After all the file name is a const char*, Also $ is a helper define that means ((void*)(char*)) cast.

 The PEG Objects also include another variant to support integer values, thru call pushI , if u need to pass Integer parameters.